 To clean the parts, you should have an old toothbrush, a supply of clean rags or paper towels and a good degreasing solvent.
 The degreaser is available in hardware and automotive stores.
 Follow the directions on the degreaser for use.
 The best type of degreaser uses a water rinse after the grease has been dissolved by the solvent.
-If you don't have the degreaser you can make do with WD-40, LPS-l or kerosene, but you will have to do a lot of scrubbing if your hub has caked-on dried-up grease.
+If you don't have the degreaser you can make do with WD-40, LPS-l, paint thinner or kerosene, but you will have to do a lot of scrubbing if your hub has caked-on dried-up grease.
 Do not use gasoline.
 It is a serious safety hazard: its vapor can crawl along the floor and be ignited by any spark or pilot light.
 Any of the stronger solvents can smell up an entire house, so they are best used outdoors or in a detached shed or garage.
 Non-toxic solvents such as Citrasolv are also available, are effective, and are less troublesome.

 You also will need a small amount of grease.
 The best grease that I know of for this purpose is Phil Wood bicycle grease (available at well-stocked bicycle shops).
 This is a fairly thick grease, which makes for easier assembly because it holds the bearing balls in place while you are installing the axle and cones.
 This grease also is very long-lasting and water-resistant.
 Some people prefer a lighter grease, such as Campagnolo or Lubriplate #105.
 These offer slightly less friction, though they seem to be not as long-lasting.
 Automotive wheel-bearing grease also is suitable.
 Boat-trailer wheel grease is a good choice for a bicycle used in wet conditions.